pyastrx/pyastrx/docs/source/examples.rst

 .. code:: yaml

-    //defaults/*[self::Dict or self::List or self::Set or self::Call]:
+    mutable-defaults:
-        name: "mutable-defaults"
+        xpath: "//defaults/*[self::Dict or self::List or self::Set or self::Call]"
         description: "Can create bugs that are hard to find"
         severity: "error"
         why: "bad practice"